 HIST 5709W: Photography and Public History

-Winter 2024
+Winter 2025

 Instructor: Professor James Opp

-Through seminar discussions and assignments, we will contextualize the historical production of photographs while at the same time problematizing the position of those who use photographs for research, for exhibition, and for visualizing history.
-By exposing the power relations invested in photographic practices, we will critically assess how the archiving, collecting, publishing, and exhibiting of photographs have historically and continue to serve as contested sites.
+Scope & Objectives: This course explores the social history of photography/photographic practices, with an eye towards unravelling the methodological and theoretical issues that complicate the use of photographs as evidence of “the past.”
+Through seminar discussions and assignments, we will contextualize the historical production of photographs while at the same time problematizing how photographs are used to visualize history.
+By exposing the power relations invested in photographic practices, we will critically assess how the archiving, collecting, publishing, and exhibiting of photographs have historically and continue to serve as sites of contested memory.

 Class Format & Readings: This is an in-person, student-led seminar in a three-hour block.
 Some weeks may be set aside for field trip or archive work, depending upon availability and access.
 Graduate-level participation and engagement with the course material will be expected.
-No textbook for this class is required; readings will be made available.
+No textbook for this class is required, but readings will be made available.